 Where To Eat?

-Browse this Amelia Island restaurant list with summaries.
-Options to eat out, from casual beach dining along the island’s eastern seashore, to the historic district in downtown Fernandina Beach on the riverfront.
-Also, the island’s southend resort restaurants at Ritz-Carlton & Omni Amelia Island Plantation.
-Browse popular, long-established venues plus new restaurants.
+Browse Amelia Island restaurants, from casual beach dining along the island’s eastern seashore, to the historic district in downtown Fernandina near the riverfront.
+Plus fine dining options on Amelia Island’s south end, including several restaurants at the two luxury resorts, The Ritz-Carlton & Omni Amelia Island Plantation.

 Downtown Fernandina Historic District